Skip to main content

 Wear protective gloves when operating a heater.
 Some parts might be hot during operation.
 Edges of the chimney and the heater might be sharp.

-Normal heating time for hot tub is about 2 - 2.5 hours with external log burner.
-Hot tub with integrated wood burner takes approximately 1.5 - 2 hours to heat up.
-The actual heating time strongly depends on weather conditions, temperature of water, quality of firewood, proper and timely firing etc. To reduce the heating time, hot tub should be covered with a lid to keep the heat evaporation as low as possible.
-The water is layered when it heats up, and it has to be mixed so that the actual temperature could be found.
+Normal heating time for hot tub, 200cm diameter, is about 2 - 2.5 hours with external log burner.
+The Hot tub, 200cm diameter, with integrated wood burner takes approximately 1.5 - 2 hours to heat up.
+The Ofuro Hot Tub (2 seaters) heats up even quicker.
+The actual heating time strongly depends on weather conditions, temperature of water, quality of firewood, proper and timely firing etc. To reduce the heating time, the hot tub should be covered with a lid to keep the heat evaporation as low as possible.
+The water is layered when it heats up, and it must be mixed so that the actual temperature is even in all hot tub.

 To ensure fast heating use only a good quality and dry wood, preferably in smaller pieces.
 The use of low-quality wood, or wood in large pieces may double the heating time.
 You can adjust the intense of wood burning by letting more air into the heater, or reducing the incoming air.
 Maintain the fire in the stove so that the wood will burn properly.
 If fire is too small, the heating time becomes remarkably longer.
 If fire is too strong, that may increase the risk of damage or accident.

 Grade 316.
 Stainless steel is also non-magnetic.
 This stainless steel has the best corrosion resistant properties.
-Can be used with salt water and little bit chlorine or bromine.
+Can be used with salt water and little bit chlorine (upto 4ppm), but not with bromine.
+Bromine CAN'T BE USED.

-Clean the hot tub before use.
-Wash it carefully with soap and a soft fabric or sponge, and rinse with fresh water after including the log burner.
-Do not use any abrasive material for cleaning.
+Clean the hot tub before initial use and regularly thereafter when drained.
+Wash all surfaces using a mild, non-abrasive cleaner and a soft cloth or sponge, then rinse thoroughly with fresh water, including the log burner.

 The recommended pH for your hot tub is between 7.2 and 7.8.
 It is advisable to test your water with some test strips as you can add additives to increase or decrease the value.
 The pH range is from 0 (very acidic) 7 is neutral and up to 14 (very alkali.)
 If your water is too acidic, it will corrode your tub and irritate your skin, if it is too alkali it will cause stains and deposits on the wooden tub, cloudy water and be drying to your skin.
 The pH needs to be within range for the effective use of other chemicals and safe bathing.

-Bear in mind the waste water discharge when planning the location for hot tub.
-The Hot tub holds up to 1500 litres of water which has to be drained out after use.
+Bear in mind the wastewater discharge when planning the location for hot tub.
+The Hot tub holds up to 2000 litres of water, which has to be drained out after use.

 In winter do not leave the drainage valve close, due any remaining water in the pipe could freeze.